Jon Burklo

 Jon Burklo (born March 8, 1984) is an American soccer coach.

-Burklo is married and has a son.
-He is the Director of a new soccer club Liberty Soccer Club (2013).
+Burklo is married and has a son and daughter.
+He was, formerly, the 1st assistant coach with El Paso Locomotive FC in the USL Championship.
+Prior to taking the position with El Paso Locomotive FC, he was the MLS Next Academy Director for RISE Soccer Club in Houston, Texas.
+Additionally, he has held coaching positions with Saint Louis FC Academy/St Louis Scott Gallagher as an academy coach and program director as well as having served as head coach for Corinthians FC of San Antonio in the NPSL for their inaugural season in 2014, helping the team to a South Central Conference Final appearance.

 He played his club soccer with Black Watch.
 He went on to play soccer at Liberty University from 2002 to 2005.
 In 2005, he spent the collegiate off season with the Richmond Kickers Future of the fourth division Premier Development League.
-In 2006, he was on the roster with the Cincinnati Kings of the PDL, but does not appear to have played any league games.
-Burklo moved to Europe where he signed with Atlantis FC in the Finnish Ykkönen (Second Division) in January 2007.
+In 2006, he was on the roster with the Cincinnati Kings of the USL Second Division (now called USL League One), Burklo moved to Europe where he signed with Atlantis FC in the Finnish Ykkönen (Second Division) in January 2007.
 He had played seven games when the team announced it had no money to continue paying its players.
 Burklo was then released from the team and in April 2007, he signed a one-year contract with RoPS in the Ykkönen.
 On August 28, 2007, he moved to JIPPO back in the Ykkönen.
-In 2008, Burklo signed with the Wilmington Hammerheads of the USL Second Division.
+In 2008, Burklo signed with the Wilmington Hammerheads (now USL League One of the USL Second Division.
 During the season, he also spent time with the D.C.
-United reserve team.
+United and Houston Dynamo reserve teams.